ifedu/generator-speedseed/docs/CHANGELOG/ES.md

 ### v.0.19.0
     - Actualiza http-proxy-middleware a 0.17.0
-    - Actualiza AngularJS a 1.5.7
+    - Actualización: gularJS a 1.5.7
-    - Actualiza Angular2 a 2.0.0-rc.4
+    - Actualización: gular2 a 2.0.0-rc.4
     - Actualiza Polymer a 1.6.0
     - Actualiza React a 15.2.1
     - Añade plantilla speedseed-angular2-whitespace